Discover a new you with a healthy lifestyle change

 - Helps maintain healthy blood pressure levels

 - Helps maintain normal blood flow

 - Helps maintain normal triglyceride levels in the blood

 - Helps maintain healthy levels of C-reactive protein

-- Contains 3000mg of fish oil -- nearly 3x more fish oil than most other fish oil products & meets the 3g recommendation of the American Heart Association* as the most effective amount to promote overall cardiovascular health
+- Contains 3000mg of fish oil -- nearly 3x more fish oil than most other fish oil products.

-- We use only the best fish to provide a clean and safe product rich in eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA)† & low in accumulated toxins.
+- We use only the best fish to provide a clean and safe product rich in eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA)† and low in accumulated toxins.

 - Supports relief from temporary inflammation associated with the normal aging process and daily activity